HCL-TECH-SOFTWARE/Sametime-Automation/docs/QUICKSTART.md

   - Create an Ansible inventory file.
 This file is the heart of your Ansible environment.
 It contains info about all the servers you want to manage with your Ansible scripts.
     - Use an example inventory file to create your own:

+      `cd ~/sametime`\
       `cp inventory.example.yml inventory.yml`
     - Edit `inventory.yml` and fill in the hostnames of your Master and Worker nodes.\
-    **Note:** Do not add an entry for Admin Workstation.
+      > **Note:** Do not add an entry for Admin Workstation.
 You will do all commands from this workstation, and Ansible script can access it locally.\
-    **Important:** This is a YAML file.
+      > **Important:** This is a YAML file.
 All Ansible script files are YAML files.
-In YAML always use spaces for indentation; never use tab!\
+In YAML always use spaces for indentation; never use tab!

-    Example content of inventory.yml:
+    Example content of `inventory.yml`:
   ```YAML
   all:
     hosts: